 Allow pickling for a minimum of 24 hours.
 However, I recommend 48 hours for best results.
 The longer you leave the radishes in the pickling liquid, the stronger the flavor.

 Serve at room temperature or cold with any of your favorite Korean dishes!
 Or enjoy it as a light and refreshing snack.
-This pickled daikon is often served alongside heavy dishes like Korean BBQ because it is light and crunchy and makes a nice contrast to spicy dishes.
+This pickled daikon is often served alongside heavy dishes like Korean BBQ because it is light and crunchy and contrasts nicely with spicy dishes.

 Expert Tips

-- Make sure sugar and salt are dissolved in the water and vinegar before pouring over the cubed radishes.
+- Ensure sugar and salt are dissolved in the water and vinegar before pouring over the cubed radishes.

 - If you don’t want your radishes to become too strong, pour the liquid out of the jars after 48 hours.